| |

 The Treasure State delivers outdoor adventure without delay.
 One trail leads to a turquoise lake, another ends on a summit, and a third gives you both before lunch.

-If you ask me for the best hikes in Montana, I keep it simple.
-Glacier National Park is the best starting point, Beartooth is the best alpine upgrade, and Storm Castle is my favorite quick summit win.
-In March 2026, high snow still covers many upper trails, so timing matters almost as much as the trail itself.
+If you want the short version of the best hikes in Montana, it stays simple.
+Glacier National Park is the best starting point, the Beartooth Mountains are the best alpine upgrade, and Storm Castle Peak is the quick summit win.
+Snow lingers on the high country well into summer, so timing matters almost as much as the trail itself.

 Key takeaways

-• Glacier National Park is my top pick for first-time Montana hikers.
+• Glacier National Park is the top pick for a first Montana hiking trip.

 • Storm Castle Peak gives one of the best summit payoffs for the effort.

-• In spring 2026, expect snow on high trails and carry bear spray.
+• Plan around snow on high trails into late June or July, and carry bear spray.

-How I decide which Montana hikes are worth it
+How to decide which Montana hikes are worth it

-I judge a trail by one question: do the scenic views earn the effort?
-I’m not chasing mileage for bragging rights.
-I want scenery that builds, then lands with a real payoff, a lake, a peak, or a huge open horizon.
+Judge a trail by one question: do the scenic views earn the effort?
+Mileage for bragging rights is the wrong goal.
+The trails worth coming back to are the ones where the scenery builds, then lands with a real payoff, a lake, a peak, or a huge open horizon.

 TrailRound Trip DistanceBest reason to goBest window